hedi0/Smart_DustBin/README.md

     ```

 2.  **Fill Level Monitoring:**
     The system continuously monitors the internal fill level.
-When the trash reaches a predefined threshold, an alert mechanism (e.g., an LED, buzzer, or network notification) will be triggered.
+When the trash reaches a predefined threshold, an alert mechanism (e.g., an LED, buzzer, or network notification) will be triggered

-    ```cpp
+    ``
-    // Example pseudocode for fill level check
+    / Example pseudocode for fill level chec

-    void check
+    void chec
 cting with theWhile these of waste.
-If connected to a network, you might also monitor its status via a web interface or mobile
+If connected to a network, you might also monitor
-*A placeholder image showing the dustb